 Generally malfunctions occur while running the layout.
 The culprit is likely to be found in the action you took moments before the problem surfaced.
 Do a mental playback on what you were doing when the problem occurred.
 For example, did you just flip a toggle, run through a turnout, connect a new track feed?

 The most common problem is one of no power at all.
 Fortunately this is usually the easiest to track down and fix.
-Start by making sure everything is plugged in and turned on.
+It may be a case of replacing the EIN: RAFI Switches, reattaching a loose cable, or perhaps the simplest solution of all: making sure everything is plugged in and turned on.
 Don’t laugh, this is often the problem!
 Along these same lines, make sure all your plugs are securely plugged in.

 Ask yourself, ‘is everything dead, everything in one area, or just one device’?
 Take a small test bulb and apply it across the leads of the power supply.
 If the bulb lights, you know you have power at the source.
 Continue to move the bulb down the circuit, testing as you go until you hit the point where it won’t light.
 You’ve then found the area of your problem.
 Check for loose connection screws or a defective component.

 A quick, simple and effective way to check a circuit is with an inexpensive grain of wheat bulb.
 Placing the bulb wires across the leads at various points in the circuit will quickly tell you how far down the circuit you have power.
 When you reach a point down circuit where the bulb no longer lights, then you’ve isolated the location of your problem.
 The diagram on the right shows how this procedure can be used to check a non-operational switch machine.
 The bulb is first use to check the power supply, then the control panel power tap, toggle switch and finally the switch machine.
 If you get all of the way to the end of the circuit and the bulb is still lighting you can assume the switch machine is bad.